 - We also give a short overview (inter island routes, discounts, frequent flyer programs) of the 3 airline companies that offer inter-island flights:

 Tl;dr Investing 10 minutes of your time now might save you hours of travel time on Hawaii.

 Airlines that offer inter island flights in Hawaii

 There are currently three companies that offer inter-island flights: Hawaiian Airlines, Mokulele Airlines, and Island Air.
-Go!
-Airlines and Aloha Airlines discontinued their inter island flights in 2014 and 2008 respectively.
+Two other companies, Go!
+Airlines and Aloha Airlines, discontinued their inter island flights in 2014 and 2008 respectively.

 You can buy your tickets directly on the websites of these airlines or through comparison websites such as travelocity or expedia.
 There will be little to no price difference between the two methods.

-Island air (website) is a regional carrier in Hawai’i and offers more than 230 flights weekly to and from the islands of O‘ahu, Maui, Kauai and the Big Island.
+Island air (website) is a regional carrier in Hawai’i and offers more than 230 flights weekly to and from the 4 islands of: O‘ahu, Maui, Kauai and the Big Island.
 Island air operates ~10 flights a day between Oʻahu (Honolulu) and the Big Island (Kona).

 One nice thing about Island Air is their use of the 64-seat ATR-72 turboprop aircraft.
-These airplanes fly at lower altitudes than jets do which allows you to see more of the scenery while you are crossing the Hawaiian islands.
+These airplanes fly at lower altitudes than the jets used by the other airlines, which allows you to see more of the scenery while you are flying over the Hawaiian islands.